-The share price of the fund will change daily based on changes in market, economic, industry, political, regulatory, geopolitical, environmental, public health, and other conditions.
+The share price of the fund will change daily based on changes in interest rates and market, economic, industry, political, regulatory, geopolitical, environmental, public health, and other conditions.
 As with any mutual fund, the fund may not achieve its objective and/or you could lose money on your investment in the fund.
 An investment in the fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other governmental agency.
-The significance of any specific risk to an investment in the fund will vary over time depending on the composition of the fund's portfolio, market conditions, and other factors.
+The significance of any specific risk to an investment in the fund's portfolio, market conditions, and other factors.
 You should read all of the risk information below carefully, because any one or more of these risks may result in losses to the fund.